Sankalp-swami/Sankalp-Swami/README.md

 Community Involvement

-As the Director of Communications for the Young Professionals in Transportation Baltimore Chapter, I manage our website and social media, fostering connections and advancing the transportation profession.
+As the Director of Communications for the Young Professionals in Transportation (YPT) Baltimore Chapter, I manage our website and social media, fostering connections and advancing the transportation profession.
+I was recently elected as the deputy chair for the YPT Baltimore CHapter for the year 2025
 Additionally, I serve as a mentor at Future Focus to guide students from India in STEM and Engineering, helping them prepare for studying abroad.